vyrzdev/etsy-py/README_DRAFT.md

 # If a request fails to complete for technical reasons, it will raise its expected
 # exception from the requests library, however if Etsy returns a failed status code, the
 # response object will return false on its .ok() method.

-# Requests return an EtsyResponse object, with the standard requests.
-# Response object contained within.
+# Requests return an rq.EtsyResponse object, with the standard requests.Response object contained within.

 ```